nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 __NIT Protocol__ -
 is a core frameworks for data search, communication and execution in web3 systems

-__DAO Builder__- a software to create an autonomous decentralized organizations with the programmable digital statute, with a decision-making system and algorithmic crypto-economy on blockchains: Bitcoin, Ethereum, NEAR (and all leading and reliable blockchains in the future).
+__DAO Builder__- a software to create an autonomous decentralized organizations with the programmable digital statute, with a decision-making system and algorithmic crypto-economy on Bitcoin blockchain.

 __Smart Contract Builder__ - a software to create electronic agreements between partiens in the form of programs - smart contracts with different parameters and conditions, appointing participants, arbitrators, multiple signatures, and verifications in blockchains.